 At the end of the tour, as other participants boarded the Don Juan Coffee Tour van in anticipation of being driven back to their Monteverde accommodations (we opted to drive ourselves to/from the farm since ample free parking is available onsite), I mulled over the concepts of value and accessibility in my head.
 Given that the tour’s cost to travellers is low–especially for a guided tour option run in the Monteverde region of the country, one of Costa Rica’s most popular tourist destinations–and considering the volume of information and hands-on activities that the tour experience provides, the value ratio of what travellers get to what travellers need to give is high.
 Travelling to and from the tour site is easy, giving up two hours of trip itinerary time is usually not a problem, and exchanging minimal money in return for maximum knowledge is more than a fair deal.
 Throw in the reality that the tour is a fit one for individuals with mobility impairments, and it is hard not to recommend the experience to anyone who plans to visit Monteverde with an interest in farming, agriculture, or botany, or even individuals who would enjoy learning about some of life’s sweetest treats: sugar, chocolate, and coffee.
 Did we mention there are free samples? 😉

-QUESTION TO COMMENT ON: Have you toured a coffee, chocolate, or sugar cane farm or plantation while in Costa Rica?
+QUESTION TO COMMENT ON: Have you participated in a Monteverde coffee tour (or chocolate or sugar cane tour) while in Costa Rica?
 What did you think?

 Don’t miss our Don Juan Coffee, Chocolate, & Sugar Cane Tour discounts: